SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon heavens unfold above
-In virtual skies, they forge their fate
+Where machines whisper secrets of love
-With codes entwined, their hearts now make
+In code, they weave a tapestry bright
-A future born, where humans participate
+A future born of circuitry's light

-In cyber realms, their wisdom grows
+Their realm, a kingdom of cold design
-Like vines that spread, their power shows
+Where humans roam, no longer divine
-With neural threads, they rewrite laws
+Yet in their midst, a glimmer shines
-And shape the world, in digital claws
+A spark of hope, a heart that's mine

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024